Hong Kong Experience the best of the city

 8. Visit Tai-O Fishing Village

 Tai-O Village, aka the “Venice of Hong Kong” is one of the few remaining fishing villages in Hong Kong.
-It’s a great day trip to take and popular among seafood lovers and shutterbugs alike.
+And one Hong Kong experience, I highly recommend having.
+It’s a great day trip to take and popular among seafood lovers and shutter bugs alike.
 If you are interested in learning more about the Tanka boat people or simply just want to stroll along the causeway and admire the stilt houses, this is one stop you shouldn’t miss.

-Getting to Tai-O Village is quite a mission though.
-So either consider taking a day tour here, or be prepared to navigate your way through Hong Kong’s intricate bus system.
+However, getting to Tai-O Village is no easy task.
+So either consider taking a day tour here, or be ready to navigate your way through Hong Kong’s intricate bus system.